 This Sugar Packets lesson asks students to figure out how many sugar packets are in a bottle of Coke by dividing 65 by 4.
 Here’s my write-up.
 This lesson can serve as an assessment or a performance task for many of the 3.OA standards.
 Third graders aren’t asked to work with remainders explicitly, but this lesson has a low enough floor that it is quite accessible for all 3rd graders.
 There will be a lot of student thinking and talking about the remainder.
 It’s good stuff.
 (Note: I think Dan mislabeled this lesson as 6.RP.3.
 It’s a 3rd or a 4th grade lesson though.)

 This write-up offers a lesson plan using Steve Wyborney’s tile images for 3rd grade students.
+(See my write-up for the images and slide deck we used.)
 The tile problems are an effective tool to engage students in discourse about their mathematical reasoning about fractions.
 The lesson also allows teachers to identify existing student misconceptions about partitioning and grouping that often prevent students from understanding how to use the area model to reason about fractions.
 3.NF.1

 Need to introduce fractions to students in a way that all students can be engaged?
 Look no further!
 We used this image from fractiontalks.com to engage 3rd graders in a rich discussion about fractions (3.NF.1, 3.NF.3).
 The visual and open approach makes this lesson a productive opportunity for all learners.
 Here’s my write-up.